 Tips for making oat flour

 - Don’t overfill the food processor.
 It might seem counter intuitive, but if you half fill the container versus fill it totally, it will go faster.
 Work in batches!

 - Use either old-fashioned rolled oats or quick oats.

 - Take your time.
 If you think the flour is fine enough, go another 20 or so seconds to make sure you’ve got the best texture for your homemade flour.

-- On the same page, just like with other food processor recipes, stop occasionally and stir it up manually to make sure nothing is getting stuck.
+- Stop occasionally and stir it up manually to make sure nothing is getting stuck.
 This will also give your machine breaks to cool down so you don’t burn your motor out.

 How to Make Oat Flour in a Food Processor